Cheap to rent, expensive to buy.

 Land prices over the last few years have gone up as much as 9,000%, and dropped by as much as 60% during 2008/2009, so it is essential to get a secure title over the land.
 Title insurance is hard (impossible) to come by here.
 There's a reason for that.

 Best way to look for land / apartments / buildings / businesses / factories for rent is to come look for yourself.
-Expect anyone showing you a property to get a one month's rent commission for themselves (from the rentor, not you).
+Expect anyone showing you a property to get a one month's rent commission or a few percent for themselves (from the rentor, not you).
 However, you will not save any money by finding a property yourself, as the commission structure is so embedded here.

 The islands offshore from Sihanoukville are also scheduled to be developed, but information on the progress is hard to come by.
 2 islands already are completely covered by resort, with rooms going for $1,000+ a night.

-A large coal fired power plant, with a 3 year construction schedule has started in Steung Hauv, several kilometers outside of town. (really needed here).
+A large coal fired power plant, with a 3 year construction schedule has finished in Steung Hauv, several kilometers outside of town. (really needed here).
 And we also get electricity from Vietnam.

 Recently, a new dam near K'bal Chay waterfall provides public water, and the town has a sewage treatment plant.